fnproject/tutorials/Troubleshooting/README.md

 server.
 When you do that we have to use the logs to see runtime errors.

 Deploy the function to an Fn server.
-If you haven't got a server running locally you can follow the [Introduction](../Introduction/README.md) tutorial to get setup.
+If you haven't got a server running locally you can follow the [Fn Install](../install/README.md) tutorial to get setup.

 ![user input](images/userinput.png)